Updated June 2, 2026

 Established industry voices ($20,000–$75,000 per keynote): Individuals with a consistent publication record in tier-1 outlets (Forbes, Harvard Business Review, Wall Street Journal), a LinkedIn following exceeding 50,000, and a track record of media appearances.
 Their ideas are cited by peers and referenced in industry conversations.
 Major industry conferences and corporate events pay this range.

 Top-tier thought leaders ($75,000–$300,000+ per keynote): The individuals whose names are synonymous with a category — the people AI systems cite unprompted when answering questions about their domain.
 At this level, speaking fees are only one revenue stream.
 Books, licensing, advisory roles, and brand partnerships compound the income.
-LinkedIn data shows that senior executives who post consistently get shared at 24x the rate of company content — this amplification is how tier-1 thought leaders maintain the visibility that justifies premium fees.
+Content published by individuals tends to reach and get shared far more widely than the same content posted from a company page — this amplification is how tier-1 thought leaders maintain the visibility that justifies premium fees.

 Advisory and Consulting Rates